hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert interacting Hamiltonian in real space to momentum space (lattice version)
 **Prompt:**
 You will be instructed to convert the interacting Hamiltonian, {second_int_symbol}, in the {single-particle|second-quantized} form the basis in real space to the basis in momentum space.
-To do that, you should apply the Fourier transformation to {real_creation_op} in the real space to the {momentum_creation_op} in the momentum space, which is defined as {def_FT}, where {real_var} is integrated over all sites in the entire real space, and {momentum_var} is defined within the first Brillouin zone.
-You should follow the EXAMPLE below to apply the Fourier transformation. {Note that interaction have no position dependence now|None}
+To do that, you should apply the Fourier transformation to {real_creation_op} in the real space to the {momentum_creation_op} in the momentum space, which is defined as {definition_of_Fourier_Transformation}, where {real_variable} is integrated over all sites in the entire real space, and {momentum_var} is defined within the first Brillouin zone.
+You should follow the EXAMPLE below to apply the Fourier transformation.
+[Note that interaction have no position dependence now]
 You should recall that {second_int_symbol} is {expression_int}.
 Express {second_int_symbol} in terms of {momentum_creation_op}.
 Simplify any summation index if possible.